 - Population increase → more food production → irrigation

-- Decreasing fossil fuel → development of new resource → underground or submarine activities
+- Decreasing fossil fuel → development of new energy resources → underground or submarine activities

-- Decay of old infrastructures → restoration and rehabilitation of existing structures; tunnel, metro, lifelines etc.
+- Decay of old infrastructures → restoration and rehabilitation of existing structures; tunnels, metros, lifelines, etc.

 All the materials will be written in English but ISSMGE member societies will be able to translate them entirely or partially into local languages.

 Disaster response is very important.
-Media wants to know why the disaster happened and when and where the next one will happen.
-ISSMGE and member societies should jointly make an emergency collaboration with media.
+The media wants to know why the disaster happened and when and where the next one will happen.
+ISSMGE and member societies should jointly make an emergency collaboration with the media.

 The first response to the media has to be made as quickly as possible.
-Follow-up a few weeks later is a good idea.
-Care must be taken, however, to avoid panics and irresponsibility.
+A follow-up a few weeks later is a good idea.
+Care must be taken, however, to avoid panic and irresponsibility.
 Collaboration with member societies is very important.

 To facilitate communication with the public, PIC will have its own website.

-The Objective 5 will be based on the achievements of Objective 1.
-Material 1 should be prepared in a book style (hard copy) and distributed among top leaders of clients.
+Objective 6 will be based on the achievements of Objective 2.
+Material 2 should be prepared in a book style (hard copy) and distributed among top leaders of clients.

 An award is given to an individual who distinguished himself or herself in reporting and/or promoting geotechnical activities.
 This is to be coordinated to fit within current ISSMGE framework / AWAC.

-Objective 7: Other relevant activities to promote the value of geotechnical engineering among public
+Objective 8: Other relevant activities to promote the value of geotechnical engineering among the public

 Obviously, PIC should work together with TCs and CAs of ISSMGE.
-PIC should work together with relevant technical committees such as TC102 on field investigation, TC203 on earthquake, TC304 on risk and JTC1 on landslide among many others.
-Collaboration with geotechnical consultant group is indispensable.
+PIC should work together with relevant technical committees such as TC102 on field investigation, TC203 on earthquakes, TC304 on risk and JTC1 on landslides, among many others.
+Collaboration with geotechnical consultant groups is indispensable.